German auxiliary cruiser Thor: November 1941 – January 1942

-When Thor was refitted, the old guns had been replaced with newer guns and radar.
-The new captain, Kapitän zur See Günther Gumprich took nearly fifty of the crew from the first cruise.
-(Note: Since then the Empire of Japan had entered the war on 7–8 December and Germany had declared war on the United States on 11 December.)
-After colliding in fog with Bothnia (1,343 GRT) a Swedish ore carrier, that sank quickly but with no casualties; Thor had returned to dry dock in Kiel for repairs to its bow.
-The second cruise recommenced on 30 November 1941 and Thor sailed along the French coast.
-Storms delayed it in the Bay of Biscay until 14 January when it entered the Atlantic and turned south for the Antarctica looking for whalers.
+When Thor refitted, newer guns and a radar set were installed.
+A new captain, Kapitän zur See Günther Gumprich took nearly fifty of the crew from the first cruise.
+(Note: The Empire of Japan had entered the war on 7–8 December and Germany had declared war on the United States on 11 December.)
+On 20 November, Thor sailed and collided in fog with Bothnia (1,343 GRT) a Swedish ore carrier, anchored off Brunsbüttel, that sank quickly with no casualties.
+Thor returned to dry dock in Kiel for repairs to its bow.
+The second cruise recommenced on 30 November 1941 and Thor sailed down the French coast.
+Storms delayed its passage through the Bay of Biscay until 14 January when it entered the Atlantic and turned south for Antarctica, looking for whalers.
 Thor was to relieve Kormoran (HSK 8, Raider G to the British) in the Indian Ocean.

 February–March 1942

 Thor voyaged into the Southern Ocean and crossed the Antarctic Circle on 25 February.
-The area was searched with the Arado 196A-1 for the whaling fleet.
-Short wave wireless transmissions suggested that whalers were operating in the vicinity but nothing was found.
+The area was searched with the Arado for the whaling fleet.
+Wireless transmissions suggested that whalers were operating in the vicinity but nothing was found.
 After a few days Thor turned north towards the South Atlantic shipping lanes.
-In the 23 March twilight, lookouts spotted smoke thought to be Regensburg that was due to rendezvous with Thor but it turned out to be the Greek freighter Pagasitikos (3,490 GRT).
+In the twilight of 23 March, lookouts spotted smoke, thought to be Regensburg that was due to rendezvous with Thor but it turned out to be the Greek freighter Pagasitikos (3,490 GRT).
 To save the crew, the captain stopped as ordered and did not send a sighting report, Thirty-two men and a woman were taken prisoner and the ship sunk with a torpedo.
 On 24 March Regensburg appeared about 1000 nmi west of the Orange River and Thor replenished; Regensburg then circled Thor for the radar operators to practice.
-On 28 March, Thor chased a ship for three hours after lookouts saw masts on the horizon but the ship was too fast to catch and the Arado was not used.
+On 28 March, Thor chased a ship for three hours, after lookouts saw masts on the horizon but the ship was too fast to catch up and the Arado was not used.